emberjs/rfcs/text/0730-semver-for-ts.md

 1. TypeScript does not adhere to the same norms around Semantic Versioning as the rest of the npm ecosystem, so it is important for package authors to understand when TypeScript versions may introduce breaking changes without any other change made to the package.

 2. The runtime behavior of the package is no longer the only source of potentially-breaking changes: types may be as well.
-In a well-typed package, runtime behavior and types should be well-aligned, but it is possible to introduce breaking changes to types without changing runtime behavior.
+In a well-typed package, runtime behavior and types should be well-aligned, but it is possible to introduce breaking changes to types without changing runtime behavior and vice versa.

 Accordingly, we must define breaking changes precisely and carefully.